young-rocks/zkmove-net.github.io/joinus.md

 Benefits
 - You can work remotely.

-## Senior Scaling and Privacy Protocal Engineer
+## Senior Software Engineer, Scaling and Privacy Protocol

 Responsibilities
-- Participate in the design and development of zkMove scaling&privacy protocal.
+- Participate in the design and development of zkMove scaling&privacy protocol.
 - Explore zkMove application scenarios.

 Requirements